Food Production Facilities

-Walkers Snack Foods took over an existing food production facility in 2004, and have continued to refurbish and extend across the site as production demands have increased and new products have been brought out.
-The project has been managed by Summers Inman; with Williams-Architects providing a full architectural support service.
-The project has required a fast-paced turnaround of design information and construction techniques in order to achieve and maintain the market goals of the client.
+Walkers Snack Foods took over an existing food production facility in 2004, and have continued to refurbish and extend across the site as production demands have increased and new products have been introduced.
+The project has been managed by Summers Inman, with Williams-Architects providing a full architectural support service.
+The project has required a fast-paced turnaround of design information and construction techniques in order to maintain and achieve the market goals of the client.

 Site-wide storm water measures make best use of the on-site soakaway potential, with the offices and welfare facilities including a collection and recycling system to feed the toilet cisterns.

 Bradgate Bakery, Leicester

 Progress : Various projects completed between 2004-2007